Community Health Systems: Recent developments (2011–present)

 In April–July 2017, Community Health Systems rejected overtures from key Lutheran Health Network doctors to facilitate sale of its profitable network in CHS to a third party, after assertions of continual lack of re-investment into the network's facilities and staff by CHS management.
 After those discussions/accusations became public, several key leaders of the affiliated hospitals, Lutheran and Dupont, and the network were fired or resigned.
 Key prominent local community leaders Chuck Surack and Tom Kelley resigned from the Lutheran Health Network's and hospitals' advisory boards.

-On March 13, 2018 it was reported that the company had hired financial advisory firm Lazard to help address long-term debt.
+On March 13, 2018, it was reported that the company had hired financial advisory firm Lazard to help address long-term debt.

-On August 1, 2018, CHS completed the sale of 425-bed Munroe Regional Medical Center in Ocala, Fla., to Altamonte Springs, Fla.-based Adventist Health System (AdventHealth).
+On August 1, 2018, CHS completed the sale of 425-bed Munroe Regional Medical Center in Ocala, Fla., to Altamonte Springs, Fla.-based Adventist Health System.

 On May 22, 2019, AdventHealth announced they had signed definitive agreements to purchase 193-bed Heart of Florida Regional Medical Center in Davenport, Florida, and 160-bed Lake Wales Medical Center in Lake Wales, Florida, from affiliates of CHS.

 In December 2019, CHS announced that subsidiaries of the company have completed the sale of three Virginia hospitals – Southside Regional Medical Center in Petersburg, Southampton Memorial Hospital in Franklin, and Southern Virginia Regional Medical Center in Emporia, effective on January 1, 2020.

 During the COVID-19 pandemic, CHS received around a quarter-billion in federal COVID-19 relief funds.
 During the pandemic, CHS-owned hospitals also filed more than 19,000 lawsuits against their patients for unpaid medical bills.

 On April 27, 2020, CHS announced that an affiliate of the company has signed a definitive agreement to sell its majority ownership interest in 84‑bed St. Cloud Regional Medical Center and its associated healthcare operations in St. Cloud, Florida, to a subsidiary of Orlando Health.
 Orlando Health currently holds minority ownership interest in St. Cloud and will purchase the remaining interest through this transaction.

 On September 30, 2020, CHS announced that an affiliate of the company has completed the sale of 480-bed Bayfront Health St. Petersburg and its associated assets to a subsidiary of Orlando Health.

 In its annual Form 10-K filed in 2019, it identified Florida, Texas and Indiana as areas of geographic concentration.

 In 2014, CHS had around 200 hospitals, but the number had declined to around 85 in 2021.

 From March 2020 to May 2021 – during the COVID-19 pandemic – CHS filed more than 19,000 lawsuits against individuals for not being able to pay off their medical debt (some from hospitals it no longer owned) even as the company collected over $700 million in Covid relief funds from the federal government.
 Many of these lawsuits are against people who cannot pay the legal fees to challenge CHS in court.
 (Due to the fact that these are civil suits and not criminal suits, the defendants do not receive a state-appointed lawyer.)
 In 2020, CHS posted its most profitable year in at least a decade.